Chapter 10 – Administrative Procedures

 10.33.11 Costs for field trips shall be charged to department budgets or, by assessment, to students taking the trips (as decided by departments or colleges).

 10.33.12 A member of the faculty or administrative staff or other duly authorized representatives of the University shall accompany students on all authorized class or student activity trips, except for trips sponsored with Student Activities approval for recreational purposes only.
 A duly authorized representative is a student, faculty or staff member who is given written authorization by a faculty or staff member of the university to accompany a class on all authorized class trips.
-A student may receive authorization to travel separately from his/her class or team if he/she signs a waiver form releasing the University from all liability and claims of every kind and nature arising from or incidental to said separate travel.
+Students may receive authorization to travel separately from their class or team if they sign a waiver form releasing the University from all liability and claims of every kind and nature arising from or incidental to said separate travel. #21-22-6

 10.40.10 University of Rhode Island Intellectual Property Policy.
 This policy consists of the following sub-segments: I. General Principles (10.41.10 – 10.41.15); II.
 General Intellectual Property Policy (10.42.10 – 10.42.15); III.
 Patent Intellectual Property Policy (10.43.10 – 10.43.40); IV.
 Copyright Intellectual Property Policy (10.44.10 – 10.44.18); V. Trademark Intellectual Property Policy (10.45.10 – 10.45.16); and VI.
 Definitions (10.46.10 – 10.46.36).
 The policy, superseding earlier Intellectual Property policies, was approved by the Faculty Senate on March 22, 2012, by the President on May 1, 2012, and by the Rhode Island Board of Education on April 8, 2013. #11-12–17